-My work explores how states maintain different kinds of secrecy - particularly around their use of violence abroad - and how these efforts leave traces in the public sphere that affect both the activities themselves and popular ideas and feelings about what the state does in the dark.
+My work explores how states think about and maintain different kinds of secrecy - particularly around their use of violence abroad - and how their efforts leave traces in the public sphere that shape both the secret practices themselves and popular ideas and feelings about what the state does in the dark.

-In my previous work, which I am now preparing as a book, I examine the public traces of unseen covert action during the Obama and Trump years of the 'War on Terror'.
+In my previous doctoral work, which I am continuing to build upon, I examine the public traces of unseen covert action during the Obama and Trump years of the 'War on Terror'.
 From drone strikes to special forces raids, secret counter-terrorism leaves behind all sorts of remains, from smoke and rubble to rumours and speculation.
 This residue can end up undermining state narratives for violence by hinting at unspoken possibilities about what happened.
-At the same time, this can shift the focus away from those at the receiving end of this violence.
+At the same time, these hints can shift the focus away from those at the receiving end of this violence.
 I use colonial historiography and the writings of W.G.
 Sebald to argue for a link between this covert counter-terrorism and secretive lynchings in the U.S. a century earlier: in both cases, violence is interpreted as disturbing because hard to comprehend, narrowing the kind of ethical questions asked of it.
 I link this analysis to the broader issue of the ethical stakes of witnessing distant violence today.

 - war and media

 - 1 Similar Profiles